etal/cnvkit/doc/sex.rst

 Reference sex-chromosome ploidy
 -------------------------------

-See: :ref:`reference`

-By default, copy number calls and log2 ratios will be relative to a diploid X chromosome and haploid Y. This happens regardless of the control samples used in the ``reference`` command; if any input samples are male (haploid X), their X chromosome coverage depths are doubled in order to be equivalent to diploid X.
+By default, copy number calls and log2 ratios will be relative to a diploid X chromosome and haploid Y. This happens regardless of the control samples used in the :ref:`reference` command; if any input samples are male (haploid X), their X chromosome coverage depths are doubled in order to be equivalent to diploid X.

 However, some users prefer calls relative to a haploid X chromosome -- this is how array CGH data are usually presented, for example.
-We call this a "male reference", and can be enabled in CNVkit by using the ``-y``/``--male-reference`` option with the ``reference`` and ``call`` commands.
+In that context it's often referred to as a "male reference".
+This convention can be enabled in CNVkit by using the ``-y`` / ``--male-reference`` / ``--haploid-x-reference`` option.
+Note that this does not require any of the control samples to be male;
-Note that this does not require any of the control samples to be male; female control samples' X coverage depth is automatically halved so that it appears as haploid in the CNVkit pipeline.
+female control samples' X coverage depth is automatically halved so that it appears as haploid in the CNVkit pipeline.
 Chromosome Y is always treated as haploid in either case.

 Chromosomal sex in calling absolute copy number
 -----------------------------------------------

-See: :ref:`call`
+If ``-y`` is used to construct a reference, then the same option should also be used with the commands :ref:`call`, :ref:`export`, and :ref:`genemetrics` for samples processed with that reference.

+Note that the options ``-x``/``--sample-sex`` and ``-y`` / ``--male-reference`` / ``--haploid-x-reference`` are different: If a female sample is run with a haploid-X reference, segments on chromosome X with log2-ratio +1 will be treated as copy-number-neutral, because that's the expected copy number, while an X-chromosome segment with log2-ratio 0 will be treated as a hemizygous loss.

 Plots and sex chromosomes
 -------------------------